plusflora/15-Puzzle/ReadMe.md

 ## Plan of Attack
 - build 3/3 board - Done
 - "remove" 1 piece and maintain grid - Done (done by assigning a class 'empty' to the piece)
-- build piece movement - in progress
+- build piece movement - Done
-- //Need event listener(Done, console logged out - it's returning correctly but I have a feeling it's not coded correctly)
-- //Functions to check for empty spaces around the selected piece - In Progress (how am I console logging this?)
-- //A function to "move" the piece (is it better to split the code between multiple functions?)
+- get shuffle/starting placement to work - Done
+- get restart/shuffle button working - Done
 - expand to 4x4
-- get shuffle/starting placement to work
 - get move count to work
-- get restart/shuffle button working - in progress
 - // event listener (Done, console logged out - seems to be more correct that the piece movement event listener)
 - build check win (Do I give an array to match my divs to?)
 - get hover effect on piece - Done (kinda, basic level is complete - will fine tune deets later)
 - any bonuses listed in User Stories I can get in time for turn in.